dereklstinson/gocudnn/README.md

 I think this makes it more intellisense friendly, and a little safer than putting the methods directly on ConvBwdFilterPref.

-Also, I might end up putting the flags into seperate kind of like how I seperated the handle and desc parts of the funcs.
-Just so it is easier to find.
-I might change the order too.
-Instead of leading with desc I might end with it.
-I don't know which would be easier to read.

 ## Note on Handles.

-I am really stuck on how much I should enforce host thread use on this.
-So I am not going to enforce anything.
-That will be up to you.
-I have a pre-prototype example in the file HostThread.go, but I haven't used it at all yet.

-Here is a little info on contexts/handles \(correct me if I am wrong on this too\).
-1. Cuda and cudnn like to have one context/host assigned to one host thread.
-2. When creating a goroutine you will have to use the runtime.LockOSThread\(\) function, and create a Handle on that.
-Then you should build everthing within that locked thread.
-3. You will not be able to build any memory for that context unless it is built on the thread that is hosting that context.
-4. Multiple Host threads can be used by using streams.
-I am assuming that can sort of be implimented using goroutines that get locked on a stream, but I haven't played around with it yet.
-5. You cannot share memory from one context to another unless you do some sort of memcopy.
-6. It is best practice to have one context per GPU.
-As of right now gocudnn doesn't support multiple gpus.
-It will in the future.
+This is not thread safe.
+You have to lock the host thread in any go routine that you use.
+If you get this running on a mac.
+Then your functions will need to be sent to the main thread.

 ## CUBLAS and CUDA additions

 There will be no cublas.
-I added nvjpeg, and I want to add NPP features, but NPP is absolutly huge.
-I will probably added some fp32 and fp16 features of npp, but we will have to see.
-If DALI ever gets a C api then I will add that too, but I don't see that happening in the near future.
+I added nvjpeg, and some npp  If DALI ever gets a C api then I will add that too, but I don't see that happening in the near future.

 ## Other Notes